-A simplified diagram of the NBS frequency control system [5] is shown in figure 7.
-The entire system depends upon the basic frequency reference shown in this diagram as the Cesium (Cs) Atomic Beam.
-This standard is used to calibrate the oscillators, dividers and clocks which generate the controlled frequency and the NBS time scales.
+A simplified diagram of the NBS frequency control system [5] is shown in figure 8.
+The entire system depends upon the basic frequency reference shown in this diagram as the NBS Primary Frequency Standard.
+This standard, a laboratory cesium beam device, is used to calibrate the oscillators, dividers and clocks which generate the controlled frequency and the NBS time scales.

-Utilizing the line-10 horizontal synchronizing pulses from a local television station, the Fort Collins master clock is compared on a daily basis with the NBS master clock [6].
+Utilizing the line-10 horizontal synchronizing pulses from a local television station, the Fort Collins master clock is compared on a daily basis with the NBS atomic time scale system, which provides the UTC (NBS) time scale [6].
 All other clocks and time-code generators at the Fort Collins site are then compared with the Fort Collins master clock.
-Frequency corrections of the WWVB and WWVL quartz crystal oscillators are based on their phase relative to the NBS master clock.
+Frequency corrections of the WWVB and WWVL quartz crystal oscillators are based on their phase relative to the UTC(NBS) time scale.

-The transmissions from WWV and WWVH are controlled by three cesium standards located at each site.
-To ensure accurate time transmissions from each station, the time-code generators are compared with the station's master clock several times each day.
+The transmissions from WWV and WWVH are controlled by three commercial cesium standards located at each site.
+To ensure accurate time transmission from each station. the time-code generators are compared with the station's master clock several times each day.